;

 Ascii art produced with the bad.el interactive editor that still has many features yet to be implemented.

 A minimal demo of bad.el.
-Draw ascii art in and from Lisp, insert the result in a buffer.
+Draw ascii art in and from Lisp, insert into a buffer.

 This isn't just another demo.